New to Online Music Lessons? Here's What to Expect in Your First Lesson

 For instruments you have to assemble, like flute or violin, put it together ahead of time.
 This allows more time for the actual learning during the trial.
 The teacher may ask you to play a piece and then work with you on posture and techniques to help you improve quickly.

-For singing trial lessons, students can expect a focus on proper singing posture, breath support, and finding your comfortable range.
+For singing lessons, students can expect a focus on proper singing posture, breath support, and finding your comfortable range.
 Tell your instructor your song interests so they can suggest good vocal warm-ups and practice methods.

 Near the end, the teacher will summarize and explain the next steps if you wish to continue the lessons.
-Some lesson websites may require rescheduling fees if you miss or need to adjust the trial lesson.
+Some lesson websites may require rescheduling fees if you miss or need to adjust the lesson.

 How the teacher will navigate screens